bhboyle/ESP32_Remote_Control_Multi_Button/README.md

 The project is ment to be totaly portable and powered by a Liion battery.

-The Lolin32 lite board is very energy efficitent and I expect to get at least 80 days or so on a full charge out of a 2000Mah battery
+The Lolin32 lite board is very energy efficitent and I expect to get at least 80 days or so on a full charge out of a 2000Mah battery.
+I may change to a flat lipo battery that has less capacity but that will be determined by how long I get from the 18650 I am currently using.

+I also may make a complete board that has only an ESP32 module rather than using the Lolin32 board.
+Not sure yet.